sunpark20/YT-Chita/README-en.md

 - Adding a YouTube API key reduces errors and speeds up video analysis.
 Recommended when downloading 100+ videos.

+## Disclaimer

+This app is intended for personal offline viewing, backup, and other lawful purposes.
+Unauthorized distribution of copyrighted content is the user's responsibility.

 ## License

 This project is released under [The Unlicense](https://unlicense.org/).